“I tell the managers that hire me I guarantee change and an improved team. They have to have the level of awareness to continue the success”

 The client found and contracted or agreed to work with you.
 You also agreed to work with them.
 Your task is to continually seek to discover what works to support them to progress towards their goals.
 Every interaction is a chance to experiment in a small way to find an area of progress, determine how that happened, and determine how to do more of that.
 This tit-for-tat methodology has been proven to work time and time again.

 Tit-for-tat being that instead of seeing failure to complete the task or take your advice as resistance, you see the resistance as a chance to find cooperation and make a different suggestion.
-You keep differing your ideas until you find an area of cooperation then you continue to use that area over and over again.
+You keep differing your ideas until you find an area of cooperation then you continue to use that area repeatedly.

 What if it is your fault?

 The first thing you can do is be open with the client.
-Having a high-trust discussion that you have taken the team to a point and are unsure how to progress, creates a coaching opportunity to see how change and learning actually happen.
-The client may have an idea, or you may have to do some research and identify multiple next steps on how to progress.
+Having a high-trust discussion that you have taken the team to a point, and are unsure how to progress, creates a coaching opportunity to see how change and learning actually happen.
+The client may have an idea, or you may have to do some research and identify multiple next steps to progress.
 This may add time or bring you out of scope for this project.
 That happens, and you have to accept it.
-No one expects you to be a hero, unless you sell yourself as one, and by modeling a growth-mindset and learner process you are showing the team or person being coached that most solutions can be found through research, communication, and determining the next small step or experiment to take.
+No one expects you to be a hero unless you sell yourself as one.
+By modeling a growth-mindset and learner process, you show the team or person being coached that most solutions can be found through research, communication, and determining the next small step or experiment to take.

-But the client never took my advice, it really is their fault
+But the client never took my advice, and it really is their fault.

 As a consultant, your solution will not work for them.
-As an organization development consultant or executive coach you have to work with the person to figure out their solution and how it will work for them.
+As an organization development consultant or executive coach, you have to work with the person to figure out their solution and work for them.

-Working within organizations the more executive the role the longer it takes to determine when a decision is good or bad – this is called Requisite Uncertainty.
-For CEO positions it may be minimally 2-years to maximally 20+-years to determine choices made and what was effective to make progress on goals.
+Working within organizations, the more executive the role, the longer it takes to determine when a decision is good or bad – this is called Requisite Uncertainty.
+For CEO positions, it may be minimally 2-years to maximally 20+-years to determine choices made and effective to make progress on goals.
 This Requisite Uncertainty is carried by the understanding that making choices in volatile, uncertain, complex, ambiguous environments is different from controllable known environments.

 As an organization development consultant using process consulting skills and partnering for progress, knowing that you do not know what is best for someone else because you are not them, will show professional respect for the those you support through coaching and consulting.